bormaxi8080/osint-timeline/DRAFT.md

 ----

-OSINT - Emotions Under the Mircoscope.
+OSINT - Emotions Under the Microscope.

 Finding valuable information within OSINT investigations often requires looking beyond the surface.
 Social media, blogs, and forums are environments where emotions often run high, and peer pressure can shape behavior.
 These psychological factors can become powerful for OSINT practitioners to uncover hidden insights, identify pivot points, and gain a deeper understanding of topics, groups or individuals.